joinpursuit/Pursuit-Core-Web/node/intro_to_servers/README.md

 # 2. Clients and Servers

-Computers connected to the web are called **clients** and **servers**.
+Computers connected in a network, the largest network of them all being the internet, become **clients** and **servers**.
+A computer that has a resource and wants to share it will be a **server**, and a computer or program that wants to access or consume such resource we call a **client**.
 A simplified diagram of how they interact might look like this:

 ![](https://mdn.mozillademos.org/files/8973/Client-server.jpg)